STEELISI/dns-proxy/README.md

 ```

 ## Running
 This program is based off DPDK's KNI example program, so EAL and command-line options will be the same.
-Note that CPUs `LCORE_TX + 1` and `LCORE_TX + 2` should also be assigned, and it must be run in the same directory as `tld.txt`.
+Note that CPUs `LCORE_WORKER_TX` and `LCORE_WORKER_TX` should also be assigned, and it must be run in the same directory as `tld.txt`.